 - 1. Human Services Department - a.
 Low Income Home Energy Assistance Program: the Low Income Home Energy Assistance Program (LIHEAP) is a federally funded program, funded through a grant from the U.S. Department of Health and Human Services (HHS).
-The objectives of LIHEAP are to help low-income families meet the cost of home energy, defined as heating and cooling of residences, and to increase their energy self-sufficiency and reduce their vulnerability resulting from energy needs. - b.
+The objectives of LIHEAP are to provide assistance to low-income households in meeting their home energy costs, intervene in energy crisis situations, provide low-cost residential weatherization and other cost-effective energy-related home repairs. - b.
 State Funded Aliens: An alien who arrived in the United States on or after August 22, 1996, and who meets the definition of qualified alien is not eligible for federally-funded TANF assistance under the terms of Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (five years from date of entry into the U.S. with a qualified alien status or five years from the date the non-citizen residing in the U.S. received qualified alien status).
-The qualified alien may be included in the NMW benefit group, if otherwise eligible, and may receive cash assistance, with the costs of the alien's benefits paid entirely by state funds. - c.
-State Child Support Disregard: The first \$50 in child support collected by the State's Child Support Enforcement Program is passed on to the TANF benefit group.
-This money is disregarded, or not counted as income in determining eligibility and has the effect of increasing their monthly benefit amount.
-The total expenditure for the child support disregard is paid with state general funds. - d.
+The qualified alien may be included in the NMW benefit group, if otherwise eligible, and may receive cash assistance, with the costs of the alien's benefits paid entirely by state funds.

+c.
 Transition Bonus Program: This program was implemented July 1, 2008 as required by the 2007 Legislature Regular session.
-This program is to encourage recipients of NMW Cash Assistance to leave NMW for employment.
+This program was implemented to encourage recipients of NMW Cash Assistance to leave NMW for employment.
 Eligible benefit groups must have: 1) a monthly gross income less than 150% FPL; 2) received fewer than 60 months of TANF; 3) received at least three months of TANF; and 4) received at least one month of TANF in the last three months.
 Eligible benefit groups receive a monthly fixed \$200 bonus during an 18 month lifetime limit certification.
 Benefit groups are required to submit two six-month reports during the 18 month certification.